vishal2313/Enterprise-AI-Copilot/README.md

 # Enterprise AI Copilot

-An enterprise-focused AI assistant that uses **Retrieval-Augmented Generation (RAG)** to answer questions from uploaded organizational documents.
-The system combines document retrieval, local LLM inference, conversational context, and source attribution in a ChatGPT-style interface.

 ## Overview

-Enterprise AI Copilot is designed to provide grounded answers over an organization's internal knowledge base.
+Enterprise AI Copilot is an enterprise-focused AI assistant designed to help users interact with organizational knowledge through natural-language queries.

-Instead of relying only on the language model's general knowledge, the system retrieves relevant document content and provides that context to a locally running LLM before generating the response.
+The system uses **Retrieval-Augmented Generation (RAG)** to retrieve relevant information from available documents and provide that context to a locally running Large Language Model (LLM).
+This enables grounded responses while maintaining conversational context and providing source attribution.

+The current implementation focuses on document-based question answering, information analysis, conversational follow-ups, source-based verification, response regeneration, response versioning, and local LLM inference.

-The project is built with a **React frontend**, **FastAPI backend**, **SQLite database**, and **Ollama-powered local LLM inference**.
+The application is built using a **React frontend, FastAPI backend, SQLite database, document retrieval pipeline, and Ollama-powered local LLM**.

+## Design Goals

+The project is designed around the following goals:

+- Provide grounded and context-aware responses
+- Make organizational knowledge easier to access and analyze
+- Provide source attribution for retrieved information
+- Maintain conversational context across follow-up questions
+- Support response regeneration and versioning
+- Enable local LLM inference for privacy-conscious AI applications
+- Provide a foundation for extending AI assistance to broader enterprise workflows

 ## Features